 Interior trim is mixed in quality but pleasingly designed, with padded materials covering the curvaceous dash top and door panels, but less impressive hard plastic most everywhere else.
 There are other materials as well, including generous swaths of silvery metallic or wood-grained plastic trim, made more attractive by chrome details in many well-placed locations.
 We would like to say that these materials are up to snuff compared with Toyota, Honda and even Hyundai, but in truth, they're not quite there.
 However, the panel fit is tight and among the best we've seen on an American product.

 All controls, buttons and knobs feel upscale in their operation.
 Controls for the standard, six-speaker, AM/FM/CD/MP3/XM stereo, as well as the optional, 240-watt eight-speaker sound system include presets that are not band-specific; in other words, AM, FM and XM stations can exist in the same bank of buttons; no need to change bands.
 This makes a big difference when jumping around to your favorite stations in everyday use.
 For example, it takes just one press of a button to jump from your favorite AM talk radio station to your favorite FM music station or to your favorite XM news station.
+The XM display itself has been upgraded for 2009, so it can now display the artist name and song title simultaneously.
 The premium audio system has separate controls for rear-seat passengers and a pair of wireless headphones.
 Auxiliary input jacks are provided for iPods and other MP3 players.

 On the road, the Saturn Aura behaves like a European family sedan.
 It has a taut feel with good steering quality and an overall impression that the brakes, suspension and powertrain are in agreement with each other.
 This is not surprising, given the car's structural roots, which are shared with the fine-driving Saab 9-3 and Opel Vectra.

-The new standard engine for 2008 is a 2.4-liter four, essentially the same 16-valve, dual-overhead-cam (DOHC) Ecotec unit that GM uses in the Chevrolet Cobalt and Malibu, albeit with detail differences.
+The standard engine is a 2.4-liter four, essentially the same 16-valve, dual-overhead-cam (DOHC) Ecotec unit that GM uses in the Chevrolet Cobalt and Malibu, albeit with detail differences.

-Another version of this 2.4-liter engine powers the new Aura Green Line hybrid, where it is rated 164 horsepower at 6400 rpm, and 159 pound-feet of torque at 5000.
+Another version of this 2.4-liter engine powers the Aura Hybrid, where it is rated 164 horsepower at 6400 rpm, and 159 pound-feet of torque at 5000.
 In the hybrid it is coupled with a 4kW (about 5.4 horsepower) electric motor and a conventional four-speed automatic transmission.
-Saturn emphasizes the low initial cost of this setup, noting that, like other hybrids, the Green Line saves fuel by shutting off its engine while idling and during deceleration, and by using regenerative braking to recharge the 10kW nickel-metal hydride battery.
+Saturn emphasizes the low initial cost of this setup, noting that, like other hybrids, the Aura saves fuel by shutting off its engine while idling and during deceleration, and by using regenerative braking to recharge the 10kW nickel-metal hydride battery.

-Note the Aura Green Line's gasoline engine is much more powerful in proportion to its electric motor than that in the Toyota Prius (76 horsepower gasoline, 67 horsepower electric) or Honda Civic Hybrid (110 horsepower gas, 20 horsepower electric).
-The Green Line's electric motor also develops significantly less torque for low-speed acceleration (44 pound-feet, against 76 for the Civic and a whopping 295 for the Prius).
-This suggests its gasoline engine might have to cut in sooner.
+Note the Aura Hybrid's gasoline engine is much more powerful in proportion to its electric motor than that in the 2009 Toyota Prius (76 horsepower gasoline, 67 horsepower electric) or Honda Civic Hybrid (110 horsepower gas, 20 horsepower electric).
+The Aura Hybrid's electric motor also develops significantly less torque for low-speed acceleration (44 pound-feet, against 76 for the Civic and a whopping 295 for the Prius).
+This suggests that the Aura Hybrid will depend more on its gasoline engine and less on its electric motor than the hybrid imports.
 That said, with 159 pound-feet of torque available from its gas engine alone, the Green Line should be able it uphold its honor in any traffic situation.

 The fully independent suspension on the Aura splits the difference between ride quality and handling, both of which are quite good.
 While handling feels much like that of the Saab 9-3 with which the Aura shares its architecture, the ride quality is more like that of a Toyota Camry, known for its smoothness.
 Furthermore, thanks to the use of sound-deadening materials everywhere from the firewall to the side glass and wheelwells, the Aura's interior is near-silent even at speeds over 75 mph.

-In the V6 models we've driven, the variable-ratio power steering has been well weighted at highway speeds, offering plenty of road feel; while with just 2.8 turns lock-to-lock, it's plenty helpful in low-speed parking-lot maneuvers.
+The hydraulic variable-ratio power steering is well weighted at highway speeds, offering plenty of road feel; while with just 2.8 turns lock-to-lock, it's plenty helpful in low-speed parking-lot maneuvers.
 Offsetting that, however, is a particularly wide 40.4-foot turning circle.
-The four-cylinder models come with a different power steering system with electromagnetic rather than hydraulic assist.
+The Hybrid features its own, unique electronic power steering system.

 All Aura models feature four-wheel disc brakes with ABS.
 We found they felt good and worked well in normal driving.
-All Auras come with traction control, and the hybrid and V6 models come with StabiliTrak, GM's excellent electronic stability control system.
+All Auras come with traction control, and, for 2009, StabiliTrak as well, GM's excellent electronic stability control system.

-The 2008 Saturn Aura is a classy, mid-size family sedan that compares well to the best cars in the class, namely the Toyota Camry and Honda Accord.
+The 2009 Saturn Aura is a classy, mid-size family sedan that compares well to the best cars in the class, namely the Toyota Camry and Honda Accord.
 Aura combines European driving dynamics with contemporary styling and a nice interior.
 It's easy to drive and safe.
-The Aura XR is smooth and powerful with its V6, while the Aura XE gets an EPA-rated 22/30 mpg.
-The hybrid-powered Green Line is rated at 24/32 mpg yet delivers strong, responsive performance.
+The Aura XR V6 is smooth and powerful, while the four-cylinder XE and XR get an EPA-rated 22/33 mpg.
+The Aura Hybrid is rated at 26/34 mpg yet delivers strong, responsive performance.